 Eligibility for any Federal aid program requires that at least half-time enrollment (three hours) per term be maintained.
 Receiving a Graduate School fellowship, scholarship or remission may affect Federal aid eligibility.
 Instructions to accept an aid offer and to complete the Federal Direct Master Promissory Note (MPN) and on-line entrance counseling will be included with the award notification.
-All new graduate students will receive an award notification via mail outlining costs and aid eligibility.
-Returning graduate students will receive an email notification when their aid packages are available.
+New and returning graduate students will receive an email notification when their aid packages are available.

 Federal Direct Unsubsidized Student Loan

 This loan accrues interest while enrolled.
 Current interest rate and origination fee information can be found on the Financial Aid website.
 The aggregate amount which may be borrowed under the Federal Direct Subsidized and Unsubsidized Loan and/or the Federal Stafford Loan Program is $138,500, including any undergraduate borrowed amounts.
 The annual maximum is $20,500, depending on other aid received.
 Accrued interest will be added to the principal balance at graduation or whenever a student is enrolled less than half time.

 Graduate and professional students can borrow through the Federal Direct Grad PLUS program.
 Students can borrow up to the maximum of the cost of attendance less other financial aid.
 The Federal Direct Grad PLUS Loan accrues interest during enrollment but repayment is deferred while a student is enrolled at least half time.
 The interest rate changes annually and can be found on the Financial Aid website.
 Repayment will begin six months after graduation or less than half-time enrollment.
 Accrued interest will be added to the principal balance at graduation or whenever a student is enrolled less than half time.